On the importance sampling of self-avoiding walks: Final comments

 \subsection{When does a walk get trapped?}

-One important feature of Knuth's algorithm, and of its adaptation to unconfined SAW discussed in the previous subsection, is that one never appends a step that would trap the walk.
-Since Knuth does not explain in his paper how he detects self-trapping, let us describe the method we used.
+One important feature of Knuth's algorithm, and of its adaptation to untrapped SAWs discussed in Section~\ref{sec:unconfined}, is that one never appends a step that would trap the walk.
+Since Knuth does not explain in his paper how he detects trapping, let us describe the method we used.
+One obvious case of trapping in Knuth's algorithm is when the walk reaches the boundary of the square, and moves towards the origin.
+In all other trapping situations, the walk would have been trapped as well in the unconfined setting, so we focus on the trapping of unconfined walks.